steveng57/steveng57.github.io/_tabs/about.md

 ### Home Page

-The [Home Page]({% link index.html %}) is an inverse chronological listing of the various projects I have taken on.
+The [Home Page]({% link index.html %}) is an reverse chronological listing (also known as "newest first" in non-geek speak) of the various projects I have taken on.
 As you go further back in time, the projects get a little more primitive...not that my more recent things are perfect, but you learn a lot over time in this craft.
 Some of those learnings I have actually managed to apply in my more recent efforts.

+The home page, or home pages, are paginated into about eight to ten posts per page.
+As of this writing, there are about 40 posts in all, so that makes for four pages.
+See, I can do math!

+Each entry has a summary of the project, along with a thumbnail pick that will drive everyone wild with anticipation of the upcoming experience.
+{: .sjg-br}

+### The Posts

+The posts are usually, but not always, broken up into the following sections:
+- **Background.**  Reasons why this project was done in the first place, along with cheesy stories to back up the rationale.
+- **Design.**  The planning behind the projects, sometimes include screenshots from whatever design software and processes I may have used.
+- **Construction.**  The actual build.
+Yeah, this section is kind of important, and also self-explanatory.
+- **In-use.**  I try to wrap up each post with a pic or two showing the piece in actual use, in its native habitat.
+- **Materials.** A listing of tools and materials, and their suppliers, used in the project.
+This section for the nerdy amongst us.

 In the early days, I did not take many pictures of the shop or the projects as they were in progress, so a lot of the pics will be of the finished product.
 I will be taking more "under construction" photos as time progresses, hopefully that will make the posts more interesting to those who like a bit of the "behind-the-scenes" thing.

+> **Note:** In a post, you can click on any pick and it will launch you into a mini-gallery where you can full-screen scroll thru all the pics in that post.
+This is not to be confused with the [Image Gallery](#image-gallery).
-{: .sjg-br}
+{: .prompt-info .sjg-br}

 ### Image Gallery